tanaylab/DataAxesFormats.jl/docs/src/storage.md

 ## Concrete storage

-To implement a new storage format adapter, you will need to implement the `name`, `has_scalar` and `has_axis` functions listed above.
+To implement a new storage format adapter, you will need to implement the `storage_name`, `is_frozen`, `freeze`, `unfreeze`, `has_scalar` and `has_axis` functions listed above.
 In addition, you will need to implement the "unsafe" variant of the rest of the functions.
 This implementation can ignore most error conditions because the "safe" version of the functions performs most validations first, before calling the "unsafe" variant.

 For scalars: